Morley College: Morley Memorial College for Working Men and Women

 In the early 1880s, philanthropist Emma Cons and her supporters took over the Royal Victoria Hall (the "Old Vic"), a boozy, rowdy home of melodrama, and turned it into the Royal Victoria Coffee and Music Hall to provide inexpensive entertainment "purged of innuendo in word and action".
 The programme included music-hall turns with opera recitals, temperance meetings, and, from 1882, lectures every Tuesday by eminent scientists.

 Local enthusiasm for these "penny lectures" and success in attracting substantial philanthropic funding, led in 1889 to the opening of Morley Memorial College for Working Men and Women.
 The college was founded by an endowment from Samuel Morley, MP for Nottingham and later Bristol.
 Samuel Morley is buried at Dr Watts' Walk, Abney Park Cemetery, in Stoke Newington, London.

 The college was run separately from the Theatre, but held its classes and student meetings back-stage and in the theatre dressing rooms.
 The two split in the 1920s, when Emma's niece and successor Lilian Baylis raised funds to acquire a separate site nearby.
 It attracted some intellectual celebrities such as Virginia Woolf.

 Around the same time as the founding of Morley College (c.1880s), concern for the education of working people led to the establishment of other institutions in south London such as the forerunner of the South London Gallery.

 The original Victorian college building was extended by Sir Edward Maufe in 1937.
 The Victorian building was destroyed in the Blitz in 1940 but Maufe's 1930s extension survived.
 The remains of the Victorian building were cleared and a new college building designed by Charles Cowles-Voysey and Brandon Jones was completed in 1958 and opened by Queen Elizabeth, The Queen Mother.
 It was decorated with murals by Edward Bawden, John Piper (artist) and Martin Froy.
 A further bronze curtain-wall extension followed in 1973, designed by John Winter, and another in 1982 clad in corrugated Corten steel, on the eastern side of King Edward's Walk.

 Sloane School

 The Sloane School had about 500 boys and was a grammar school on Hortensia Road in Chelsea.
+The school premises were opened in 1908 as Hortensia Road Secondary School for Girls before evolving in 1919 to Sloane Secondary School for Boys.
+It was formally designated as Sloane Grammar School following the 1944 Education Act.
 It was named after Sir Hans Sloane (1660–1753), after whom Sloane Square was named in 1771.
 The school library was opened on 25 November 1931 by Sir Hugh Walpole.
 It was administered by London County Council.
 From 1929 until 1961, the headmaster was Guy Boas (9 December 1896 – 26 March 1966), who encouraged much-acclaimed productions of Shakespeare.
 The school magazine was The Cheynean.

 Sloane School merged in 1970 with the nearby Carlyle School, to become Pimlico Comprehensive School, and Pimlico Academy since 2008.
 The buildings became Chelsea Secondary School.
 It then became a part of Kensington and Chelsea College in 1990.